USEPA/haztrak/docs/haztrak_book/src/deployment/deployment.md

 ## Example local k8 Deployment

+**Don't bother following this yet.** This is a work in progress meant to document the steps.

 As an example, you can deploy Haztrak to a local Minikube cluster.
 [Minikube](https://minikube.sigs.k8s.io/docs/start/) is a lightweight tool for creating a Kubernetes cluster on your local machine.